archiewald/blog/_posts/2018-07-31-starting-angular-project.md

 Here you can have a look on the script in my project: [scripts/deploy.ts](https://github.com/archiewald/angular-s3/blob/master/scripts/deploy.ts)

-I am aware that it can be few lines written as a bash script with usage of`aws-cli`.
+I am aware that it can be few lines written as a bash script with usage of `aws-cli`.
 You might takie it into consideration and decide by yourself ;)

-## Set up Prettier
+## Set up Editor Config and Prettier

+To get the best developer experience I like to configure [Prettier](https://prettier.io/) in my project.
+It is an opinionated code formatter - meaning you cannot configure everything, though there are some options available.
+Prettier will make sure all the code in the project is formatted in consistent way.
+Thanks to available plugins you can tell your IDE to format your code each time it is saved.
+I love it since it automates my work and let me focus on programming itself.

+It works well together with [Editor Config](https://editorconfig.org/), which tells the editor what are the intendation rules so they are set it the moment the file is created.

+## Set up tslint

+[tslint](https://palantir.github.io/tslint/) is another great tool to improve your TypeScript code quality.
+It is much more than just code formatting - it can check if your code fits some best practices set up in config file.
+As said, I prefer Prettier to deal with formatting, meaning this part of tslint I would rather switch off.

+Rather than switching off manually formatting rules, I recommend to install [tslint-config-prettier](https://www.npmjs.com/package/tslint-config-prettier) which will do the job for you.

+To make sure your code will stay consistent when comitted to your repository it is recommended to set 'pre-commit hooks'.
+[Husky](https://github.com/typicode/husky) is an easy-to-use tool for this purpose.